thumun/Project3-CUDA-Path-Tracer/README.md

 ### Russian Roulette

 This is a method for termininating unimportant paths, those that will have a minimal contribution to the final output, early through random selection (in order to avoid bias).
 By using this method, the performance can improved as there are less rays being processed over all.
+This is a toggle-able option within the GUI.
 The performance analysis of this feature can be seen below!

-### Performance Analysis
+## Performance Analysis

 - need to check russian roulette, bounding box culling, material sort, stream compaction
 - needs to be closed and open box scene